portworx/px-docs/scaled-volumes.md

 232783593254518125      elk_vol         1 GiB        1       no      no              LOW             12      up - detached
 ```

-Decreasing the scaled volume only affects future volumes - volumes created as result of scale will not be deleted.
+Decreasing the scaled volume only restricts creation of future volume.
+Decreasing scale will not delete any volumes.

 ### Can I attach more than one instance of a scaled volume on the same node?